AppScreenShots

 Lead with Your Value Proposition

 Your first screenshot should immediately communicate what your app does and why it's valuable.
 Don't make users guess — show them the core benefit within the first frame.
 This is not the place for abstract branding or splash screens.
+Ask yourself: if this were the only screenshot a user saw, would they understand what my app does?

 Use Real Device Frames for Context